Viasat/halite/doc/jadeite-full-reference.md

 ---
 ### <a name="let"></a>let

-Evaluate the expression argument in a nested context created by considering the first argument in a pairwise fashion and binding each symbol to the corresponding value.
+Evaluate the expression argument in a nested context created by binding each symbol to the corresponding value.

 ![["'{' symbol '=' value ';' {symbol '=' value ';'} any-expression '}'" "any"]](./halite-bnf-diagrams/op/let-0-j.svg)